codinguser/gnucash-android/README.md

 # Introduction

 Gnucash Mobile for Android is companion application for desktop Gnucash designed for Android.
-It allows you to record transactions on-the-go and export them in the OFX format and later import the data into Gnucash for the desktop.
+It allows you to record transactions on-the-go and export them in the QIF or OFX format and later import the data into Gnucash for the desktop.
 You can create multiple accounts for transactions in Gnucash.
 Double-entry accounting is also supported.

 The application supports Android 2.2 Froyo (API level 8) and above.